- Drive scenic Chapman's Peak Drive to the Cape of Good Hope

 - Take an urban running tour of the city to explore neighborhoods, park trails, and the township of Gugulethu

 - Get an adrenaline rush on a static-line parachute jump or a tandem skydive high above Cape Town

 - Wind down the day with drinks and a sunset cruise aboard a chartered boat

 Day 6: Cape Town to Franschhoek, Afternoon Free

-After checking in, spend the afternoon exploring the region and everything it has to offer.
+After checking in, spend the afternoon exploring the region and everything it offers.

 - View local and national art at the art galleries which line Huguenot Road, the town's main shopping street